zjls1/Zoe-s-Blog/pages/contact.md

 tags:
   - nav
 ---
 Want to chat?
 Have some ideas you want to discuss?
-Great!
-Connect with me on email or Twitter.
+Great, fill out the form below.
+Or you can [email me](mailto:zoejls@gmail.com)/[follow me on Twitter](https://twitter.com/zoelenziesmith).